-- Please note: Preference will be given to those who hold or are eligible to hold an Ohio teaching license or a comparable license from another state.
-Applicants who do not meet the traditional criteria will be judged on a case-by-case basis and will be asked to submit additional documentation in an attempt to gain conditional admission. - Bachelor's degree from a regionally accredited college or university. - Possess an undergraduate cumulative grade point average equal to or greater than 2.75 (on a 4.0 scale), or a grade point average equal to or greater than 3.0 (on a 4.0 scale) with a minimum of 12 credit hours of graduate study. - Submit a curriculum vitae or résumé. - Applicants will submit an essay of approximately 250-500 words which outlines the applicant's career aspirations and rationale for applying to the program.
-This piece will demonstrate the candidate's ability to write at the graduate level. - Provide three recommendation from employers or former professors who are in a position to judge the applicant's potential to graduate level study and research, as well as the suitability for educational leadership. - Applicants may be selected for an interview to be conducted using phone/video conferencing.
-Applicants who successfully complete the interview will be admitted into the Master's in Educational Leadership program. - Entrance to the Principal Licensure Program.
-Fulfill all entrance requirements and possess at least one of the following criteria: - Possess a cumulative undergraduate GPA equal to or greater than 3.0 (on a 4.0 scale) - Document satisfactory scores on the General Test of Graduate Record Examinations (GRE): Verbal greater than or equal to 145, Quantitative greater than or equal to 144, and writing greater than or equal to 3.75 - Possess a cumulative graduate GPA greater than or equal to 3.0 (on a 4.0 scale) from at least six semester hours
+- Bachelor's degree from a regionally accredited college or university. - Possess an undergraduate cumulative grade point average equal to or greater than 2.75 (on a 4.0 scale), or a grade point average equal to or greater than 3.0 (on a 4.0 scale) with a minimum of 12 credit hours of graduate study. - Submit a curriculum vitae or résumé. - Applicants will submit an essay of approximately 250-500 words which outlines the applicant's career aspirations and rationale for applying to the program.
+This piece will demonstrate the candidate's ability to write at the graduate level. - Provide two recommendations from employers or former professors who are in a position to judge the applicant's potential to graduate level study and research, as well as the suitability for educational leadership. - Consideration for conditional admission: Applicants who do not meet the above criteria will be judged on a case-by-case basis and will be asked to submit additional documentation in an attempt to gain conditional admission. - Applicants may be selected for an interview to be conducted using phone/video conferencing.
+Applicants who successfully complete the interview will be admitted into one of the Master of Education program concentrations. - Entrance to the Principal Licensure Program.
+Fulfill all entrance requirements and possess at least one of the following criteria: - o Possess a cumulative undergraduate GPA equal to or greater than 3.0 (on a 4.0 scale) - Document satisfactory scores on the General Test of Graduate Record Examinations (GRE): Verbal greater than or equal to 145, Quantitative greater than or equal to 144, and writing greater than or equal to 3.75 - Possess a cumulative graduate GPA greater than or equal to 3.0 (on a 4.0 scale) from at least six semester hours